 Eating disorders are serious psychiatric disorders with significantly distorted eating behaviours and high risk of physical as well as psychological harm.
 Left unaddressed, the medical, psychological and social consequences can be serious and long term.
 Once entrenched eating disorders can impact on every aspect of an individual’s life and for many, can be life threatening.

-Butterfly operates a National ED HOPE Service that includes support over the phone, via email and online.
-ED HOPE is staffed by trained counsellors experienced in assisting with eating disorders.
+Butterfly operates a National Eating Disorders Support Helpline that includes support over the phone, via email and online.
+The Helpline is staffed by trained counsellors experienced in assisting with eating disorders.
 It also provides a wide range of programs for service providers and recovery groups.

 Because Butterfly recognises that eating disorders often arise from poor body image, it delivers a range of Positive Body Image workshops to schools and workplaces through its education program.
 It has a strong media presence to raise awareness of Butterfly’s perspective in community debates about body image and eating disorders.